-In the interwar years Otago’s population and settlement did not expand as it did in the North Island dairying regions.
+In the interwar years, population and settlement did not expand in Otago as they did in the North Island dairying regions.
 While industrial employment grew in North Island centres, in Otago there was a slight decline.

 Both city and region were hard hit by the depression of the early 1930s.
 Dunedin’s population fell by 3,000 between 1926 and 1936, to 82,000.

 Between the late 1940s and early 1960s rural prosperity, due to higher prices and improved farming practices, led to urban growth.
 Smaller centres had stopped growing, but Ōamaru’s population increased by 75%, Balclutha’s more than doubled, and Alexandra’s and Mosgiel’s tripled.
 Mosgiel’s population increase was partly due to overspill from Dunedin.
 Dunedin itself grew by more than a quarter, to 105,000.